ResistancePlatform/resistance-core/README.md

 ### Build Troubleshooting

 1. "This is taking forever to build.": You can speed up the build by using `./resutil/build.sh -j2`.
 Depending on your system, you can increase the value of `-j`, i.e. `-j8`.
-2. "My build failed.": Did you run out of memory?
-Using the `-j` flag speeds up the build process, but can cause the build to fail if you do not have enough memory.
-3. "I make one small change to the source, and I have to rebuild everything?!": Nope!
+2. "I make one small change to the source, and I have to rebuild everything?!": Nope!
 After you have built the first time, you can rebuild quickly by running `make` or `make -j8` (faster) in this repo's `src` directory.

 *Note*: If you run into build problems, and then find a solution please don't keep the solution to yourself.
 It helps everyone if you add your solution to this troubleshooting section.
 4. "I want to set an rpc password": You can do this by adding the following to the resistance.conf file